Arkandos/elder-arcana/content/Rules/Characters/Arts of Arcana/Arts of Thaumaturgy/Art of Water/index.md

 ---
 tags:
   - art/water
+title: Art of Water
+aliases:
+  - Art of Water
+cssclasses:
+  - document--no-title
 ---
 The elemental forces of water and cold.
 Water refers to all three states: fluid, solid, and steam.
 Botches usually result in the wrong liquid, losing control, or creating too much liquid.